wiseman-timelord/Rpg-Gradio-Gguf/README.md

 2. Right click the batch and "Run as admin...", then select Install (option 3) from the menu.
 3. Check the install, determine, if you need to install extra things and if there were errors.
 If you do have errors, check the internet connections and/or feed the output into AI to ask how to make it work.
 4. At the end of the installer press enter to return to the batch menu.
+- The installer downloads a ~350MB "ae.safetensors" file, this is, automatically copied to image model folder and required for image generation.
+Do not delete it from ".\models".
 ```
 - Instructions for usage...
 ```